slon1024/naive_bayes_classifier/README.md

 #### In order to be sure, I performed 200 times (from my point of view, it is sufficient for this task).
 A set of names in each of experiment were mixed.

 ## Features
-Let's play with the fact that both features affect the accuracy.
+Let's play with the fact that count of features affect the accuracy.
 Suppose features of object: first letter or **first, middle and last letters**.
 The X-axis successive steps, the Y-axis accuracy of the result.
 Training set was equal to **500 names**.

 ### First letter